dev-tips/dev-tips/README.md

 Besides the `gulp build` task, there is `gulp dev`, which does exactly the same but additionally starts watching the file system for changes and rebuilds every time a change occurs.

-## Issues with `npm install`
+### Issues with `npm install`

 **The warnings are normal!** Because of the way how [spritesmith](https://github.com/Ensighten/spritesmith) (one of our dependencies that conveniently generates sprites) works, you will most certainly encounter some warnings when you run `npm install`.
 This is due to the fact, that `spritesmith` has several *optional* dependencies itself, which may fail.
 Nonetheless `npm` will continue to install everything else.
 This is also explained in spritesmith’s [README](https://github.com/Ensighten/spritesmith/blob/master/README.md#installation), albeit very short.

 ## Contributing

-Well, that’s easy: simply head over to our [GitHub](https://github.com/fapprik/js-tricks.com) repository, fork it, make your contributions, and send a pull request.
-If you’ve never worked with PRONTO before, check out their [»Managing content« section](http://prontocms.com/docs/managing-content).
+Well, that’s easy!
+First, head over to our [GitHub](https://github.com/fapprik/js-tricks.com) repository and fork it.
+Then make your contributions, and send a pull request.
+Please note that writing articles and hacking on the JS-Tricks.com source are two different things.
+Therefore, please send separate pull requests according to what you’ve done.
+It will be helpful to use distinct branches in your fork to accomplish that.

+## Writing articles

+If you find out that there’s no article on a specific topic you are currently into, but there should be one, go ahead and write about it!
+Here are some guidelines for you to keep in mind.
+Note that we use these guidelines to review your article and will give you hints in the PR chat on what's missing.

+While JS-Tricks.com itself is released under the MIT license, all articles are published under [CC-BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/).

+### Primer

+* **The PRONTO style.** If you’ve never worked with PRONTO before, check out their [»Managing content« section](http://prontocms.com/docs/managing-content) in order to get started.

+* **Markdown format.** If that's new for you, PRONTO provides a [short introduction](http://prontocms.com/docs/formatting-text) on that.
+There's also a short [writing](https://help.github.com/articles/markdown-basics/) by the GitHub staff.
+For correct syntax highlighting, please use the [GitHub style](https://help.github.com/articles/github-flavored-markdown/#syntax-highlighting).
+On JS-Tricks.com you may use `javascript`, `css` and `html`.

+### Guidelines

+* **Choose a short, but descriptive headline.**

+* **Be distinct and precise.** Your article should be readable within two to three minutes and should only contain what’s needed to concisely describe your chosen topic, no more, no less.
+The reader should be able to get the idea, but not always want’s to know the whole story.

+* **Refer to other resources when needed.** Going into detail is honourable.
+But before writing too much, it’s almost always better to refer to external resources that one may consume later.

+* **Show some respect.** If you did not invent a certain programming feature you are writing about, but you know that someone else deserves credit, do not hesitate to include the inventor’s name (even if it’s just a nickname!) and link to his/her blog or GitHub profile.

-Feel free to add your GitHub username to the `Contributors` field (comma-separated list) to be listed on the site’s [contributors list](http://js-tricks.com/contributors).
+* **If you want, you may add your name to the contributors list.** Feel free to add your GitHub username to the `Contributors` field (comma-separated list) in your `post.md` to be listed on the site’s [contributors list](http://js-tricks.com/contributors).

+* **When it's online: spread the word!**

 ## License